So, should you put a comma after introductory words such as now, today, etc.?

 Next week is finals week.

-Now used as both an adverb (first example) and a conjunction (second example):
+Here’s the word now used as both an adverb (first example) and a discourse marker (second example):

-Now, I know it’s a bad idea, but I’m going to do it anyway.
+Now, I know it’s a bad idea, but I’m going to do it anyway.—Here it’s functioning as a discourse marker and doesn’t really add meaning to the sentence.

 As always, hope this helps, and feel free to discuss or ask me if you have questions!